Searching for information about a POW of the Japanese

 destroyed many records.

 b.
-Department of the Army (DA) - If you are having trouble verifying details about a person who died in captivity, you may want to obtain a copy of that personís Individual Deceased Personnel File (IDPF).
+Department of the Army (DA) (Previous to 1948 the name was "War Department") - If you are having trouble verifying details about a person who died in captivity, you may want to obtain a copy of that personís Individual Deceased Personnel File (IDPF).
 Those records are maintained by DA and they contain copies of documents used to determine the date, place and cause of death.
 See Footnote #3 (below) for information about requesting an IDPF.
 See Footnote #4 (below) for a somewhat long-winded explanation of how my fatherís IDPF helped me.

 When you are ready for more in-depth study, consider visiting some of the